Piano Sonata No. 8 (Beethoven): Movements

-In its entirety, encompassing all three movements, the work takes approximately 19 minutes to perform.
+In its entirety, encompassing all three movements, the work takes approximately 17–20 minutes to perform.

 The sonata consists of three movements:

-Grave – Allegro di molto e con brio
+I. Grave – Allegro di molto e con brio

 The first movement is in sonata form.
 It begins with a slow introductory theme, marked Grave.

 The exposition, marked Allegro di molto con brio, is in 2/2 time (alla breve) in the home key of C minor and features three themes.
 Theme 1 features an aggressive rocket theme covering two octaves, accompanied with constant tremolo octaves in the left hand.

 Beethoven then makes use of unorthodox mode mixture, as he presents theme 2 in E♭ minor rather than its customary parallel major.
 This theme is more lyrical than the first and makes use of grace notes and crossed hands.
-Theme 3 modulates to the mediant, E♭ major, and features an Alberti-type figuration for the bass with tremolo.
+Theme 3 modulates to the mediant, E♭ major, and features a murky figuration for the bass; an extended pattern of alternating octaves.
 A codetta, with ideas from the opening allegro, closes the section.
 Some performers of the sonata include the introduction in the repeat of the exposition (Rudolf Serkin and András Schiff, for example), but most return to the beginning of the allegro section.
 This movement is one of the few compositions that contain hundred twenty-eighth notes.

-The development section begins in the key of G minor.
+The development section begins in the key of G minor but quickly modulates to E minor.
 In this section, Beethoven extends Haydn's compositional practice by returning to the introductory section.
 After this reappearance of the Grave, the composer generates suspense with an extended dominant preparation.

 The recapitulation brings back the themes of the exposition in different keys: themes 1 and 3 are played in the tonic key of C minor, then theme 2 is played in the unexpected key of F minor but then returns to the tonic key.
 The coda is very dramatic and includes a brief reminder of the Grave before ending with a swift cadence.